VIPER (rover): NIRVSS

 NIRVSS will determine if the hydrogen it encounters belong to water molecules (H_{2}O) or to hydroxyl (OH^{−}).
 Originally developed for the Resource Prospector rover.

 Sub-systems: Spectrometer Context Imager (a broad-spectrum camera); Longwave Calibration Sensor (measures surface temperature at very small scales).

 MSolo

 MSolo will measure the mass-to-charge ratio of ions to elucidate the chemical elements contained in the sample.
-The instrument was created through a colaboration with INFICON, in which one of their mass commercial spectrometers was modified to make it suitable for spaceflight.
+The instrument was created through a collaboration with INFICON, in which one of their mass commercial spectrometers was modified to make it suitable for spaceflight.